iSabiTV Logo

-The Evolution of African Cinema: From Local Roots to Global Screens
+The Rise of African Cinema: Local Roots, Global Reach

 Where is African Cinema Headed Next?